smolanalytics

 Which of these also does product analytics, not just web analytics?

 Only smolanalytics.
-Plausible, Fathom, Umami, Simple Analytics, and GoatCounter are all web analytics: visitors, referrers, top pages, and (for some) basic events, but no funnels, retention, paths, or cohorts. smolanalytics does web and product analytics from one snippet and one binary, and adds a plain-English ask surface and a verdict, while deliberately skipping session replay, feature flags, and experiments.
+Plausible, Fathom, Umami, Simple Analytics, and GoatCounter are all web analytics: visitors, referrers, top pages, and (for some) basic events, but no funnels, retention, paths, or cohorts. smolanalytics does web and product analytics from one snippet, adds a plain-English ask surface and a verdict, and also ships feature flags, A/B experiments, heatmaps, surveys, and an event-based session inspector, while skipping only pixel-perfect DOM session replay.

 How much do these cost?

-The open-source tools are free to self-host: smolanalytics and Umami are MIT, Plausible is AGPL, GoatCounter is open-source.
-Hosted clouds vary: Plausible, Simple Analytics, and Umami start around $9 per month, Fathom around $15. smolanalytics self-host is free forever (MIT); its cloud is a 14-day full trial with no card, then Solo $9, Pro $29, Scale $149, or Business $499 per month, with $5 per extra million events, which is well under the roughly $50 the big tools charge for overage.
+The open-source tools are free to self-host: Umami is MIT, Plausible is AGPL, GoatCounter is open-source.
+Hosted clouds vary: Plausible, Simple Analytics, and Umami start around $9 per month, Fathom around $15. smolanalytics is commercial with no free tier: a 14-day trial at Pro limits with no card, then Pro $19 or Scale $49 per month, with a flat $6 per million events, which is well under what the big hosted tools charge per million for overage.

 What makes smolanalytics different from the other privacy tools?

-It keeps the privacy properties (cookieless, no consent banner, first-party, self-hostable) but adds product analytics and an ask surface.
-You ask in plain English from a dashboard bar or from your own Cursor or Claude over MCP (47 tools, 13 prompts), and the answer is computed from the same deterministic reports the dashboard renders, never generated by an LLM.
-A CI agreement test fails the build if the editor's answer ever differs from the dashboard's, so a number can't be hallucinated.
+It keeps the privacy properties (cookieless, no consent banner, first-party, IP never stored) but adds product analytics and an ask surface.
+You ask in plain English from a dashboard bar or from your own Cursor or Claude over MCP (97 tools, 15 prompts), and the answer is computed from the same deterministic reports the dashboard renders, never generated by an LLM.
 Because you bring your own AI model, the AI part costs nothing.

 Start the 14-day trial